omniaintranet/OmniaDocsG2/pages/page-types/working-with-sections-and-blocks/index.rst

-Sections and blocks on a page type
+Sections and blocks in a page type
 =================================================

 This describes how to work with sections and blocks for a page type.
 You work the same way with local page types and tenant page types.